dertseha/jellui/README.md

 # Jellui - A rudimentary OpenGL-based user interface framework, in Go

+**This project is archived - there are better UI frameworks available in Go**

 This is a simple user interface framework, written in, and for, Go.
 Based on OpenGL, it provides layered areas and event distribution, as well as simple controls (labels, buttons, combo boxes).